jentery/routledgeCompanionMSDH/index.md

 ## Routledge Companion to Media Studies and Digital Humanities

-Proposed as part of the [Routledge Companions Series](http://www.routledge.com/books/series/ROUTCOMPS/), the *Routledge Companion to Media Studies and Digital Humanities* shares ways to argue about mediation through new media.
+Part of the [Routledge Companions Series](http://www.routledge.com/books/series/ROUTCOMPS/), the *Routledge Companion to Media Studies and Digital Humanities* shares ways to argue about mediation through new media.
 Containing fifty+ chapters, it highlights how media studies and digital humanities happen beyond text: about, with, and through new media such as audio, film, television, videogames, databases, algorithms, and electronics.
 Anchored in arts and humanities perspectives, it also underscores the social, cultural, political, aesthetic, and embodied dimensions of new media production.

 ## Audience